franklinqin0/blog/docs/blog/course_scheduling.md

 Through careful review over ORIE 3310 course notes, and help of Cornell professors, I was able to realize the algorithm in code.
 In the following, I will restrict to the math formulations of IP rather than code.

 What is integer programming?
 According to [Wikipedia](https://en.wikipedia.org/wiki/Integer_programming), _it is a mathematical optimization or feasibility program in which some or all of the variables are restricted to be integers.
-In many settings, the term refers to integer linear programming (ILP), in which the objective function and the constraints (other than the integer constraints) are linear._
+In many settings, the term refers to **integer linear programming (ILP)**, in which the objective function and the constraints (other than the integer constraints) are linear._

-Here is an **integer linear program** in canonical form:
+Here is an **linear program** in canonical form:

 $$
 \begin{array}{ll}
 \text{maximize} & \mathbf{c}^{\mathrm{T}} \mathbf{x} \\
 \text{subject to} & A \mathbf{x} \le \mathbf{b} \\
-& \mathbf{x} \ge \mathbf{0} \\
+& \mathbf{x} \ge \mathbf{0}
-\text{and} & \mathbf{x} \in \mathbb{Z}^{n}
 \end{array}
 $$

-A **linear program** in canonical form is similar but omits the integrality constraint.
+An **integer linear program (ILP)** has the additional integrality constraints: $\mathbf{x} \in \mathbb{Z}^{n}$.

+A **mixed integer linear program (MILP)** has some variables constrained to be integers, and others not.

-In the following math formulations, all decision variables are binary: $0$ or $1$, which is a special case of integer programming, and a usual practice for [assignment problems](https://developers.google.com/optimization/assignment/overview).
+In the following math formulations, all decision variables are binary: $0$ or $1$, a special case of integer programming, and a usual practice for [assignment problems](https://developers.google.com/optimization/assignment/overview).

+### Complexity

+LPs can be solved efficiently (in polynomial time), but ILPs and MILPs are NP-complete due to additional constraints.

 ### Basic Formulation